Vizitest/docs/Writerside/topics/Installation-Requirements.md

 ## Download and Installation
 Vizitest can be installed in any Windows, Mac or Linux environment.It install its services in the ```.vizitest``` folder in your home folder.

-To install Vizitest, select the OS you are installing onto below and click the link.
+To install Vizitest, select your OS from the appropriate tab below and click the link to download.
 Once the download is complete, run the installer.

 <tabs>
 <tab title="Windows">